Beverly Hills High School: Student life

+In book

 The 1988 non-fiction book Hard Lessons by Michael Leahy documents the life of six Beverly seniors for a full school year.
 In 1984, Beverly had a 100% graduation rate but three students committed suicide.
 These suicides piqued Leahy's interest in Beverly, and in 1985 he began writing Hard Lessons.

 Leahy had heard many stories about Beverly having intense academic pressure, substance abuse, and being a "den of hedonism."
 However, after speaking to Beverly students he concluded that sex and drug abuse were neither higher nor lower than at other local high schools.
 Beverly's social attitudes and morals were also nearly identical to these schools.
 Leahy did note that Beverly's academic pressure was unusually high which led to cheating and high anxiety amongst students.